 Sure, I’ve gained a little recognition with many publications and features at this point in my career.
 But I am really just trying to serve people as best I can.
 Little things like doing extra editing on pictures, even if the client will never notice.
 Or spending more time than I need to on a video call, if a new client wants to chat more.
 Responding to emails quickly!

 I have never really ‘got’ the wedding industry.
 I say that as someone who’s worked in it since 2016, and as a marrier who had the lowest of low-key weddings.
-I actually can’t call it a ‘wedding’, it was a vow ceremony.
+I actually can’t call it a ‘wedding’, it was a civil ceremony.